Full 11 Day Custom & Conventional Paint Training Course

 Day 1: Metal Repairs;

-damaged beyond economical repair.
-After the initial teaching, this is what you will fix and then later in the course apply full custom paintwork too.
+We will take you through the assessment process.
+You will be taught how to price, calculate a realistic timescale and, most of all, to understand that it is not the size of the damage, but how that particular damage affects the rest of the paint prosess there after.
+You will be given a bike tank or car wing and it will be damaged beyond economical repair.
+After the initial teaching, this is what you will fix and then, later in the course, apply full custom paintwork too.
 This is to teach you that all damage is fixable and that not all damage is the same.
-After you have learnt your basic hammer and body filler techniques, you'll see that it's really not rocket science to achieve this type of repair.
-Please look in our gallery for some examples of what you work with.
+After you have learnt your basic panel beating, dent pulling, and body filler techniques, you'll see that it's really not rocket science to achieve this type of repair.
+Please look at our gallery for some examples of what you can work with.
 Believe it when we say you will fix this in one afternoon!

 Day 2: Plastic / Fiberglass Repairs;

-Day 7: Conventional Painting;
+Day 3: Conventional Painting;

 Types of paint, primer, lacquer, thinners' and all other paint related products.